emagiz/emdocs/mds/microlearning/crashcourse-platform-design-project-settings.md

 ## 3. Project Settings

-In this microlearning we will discuss how to configure the project settings to represent the correct structure of how your project will be running.
+In this microlearning, we will discuss how to configure the project settings to represent the correct structure of how your project will be running.

 eMagiz will fill in several settings for you and those you don't need to change.
 These settings are: